Meet Bart Durham

 PRIVATE PRACTICE 1976 – TO DATE

 My practice evolved like it seems to do for lawyers who work hard, tend to business, and are lucky.
 A few years later I had my own office.
-Fast forward to present day and now there are six lawyers and a team of 23 people in the office.
-Many fine lawyers worked in my office over the years including a current Circuit Court judge in Franklin and a current Criminal Court judge in Nashville.
+Fast forward to present day and now there are six lawyers and a team of 34 people in the office.
+Many fine lawyers worked in my office over the years including a current Circuit Court of Appeals Judge in Franklin and a current Criminal Court judge in Nashville.

 Clients tell me their most private affairs.
 I am treated as a part of their family for the time we are partnered in their case.
 There are few other professions where someone lets you into his inner life and shows you their soul.

-We have a great team of attorneys who help me run the office.
+We have a great team of attorneys.
 Rich meets with new clients.
-Aaron is a great resource to the staff.
-Blair stays busy with both his private practice and help with my firm.
-I consult on the cases but limit my activities to marketing, case reviews, and some management decisions.
+Aaron and Chaucey are great resources to the team.
+Blair stays busy managing our caseload.
+I consult on the cases, but limit my activities to marketing, case reviews and some management decisions.

 Cindy enjoys a strong passion for singing and has a beautiful voice.
 She is active with the Yonsei University Alumni Choir in Southern California and recently traveled with them to Hawaii to perform.
 Yonsei University is a research university in Seoul, South Korea.
 It was established in 1885 and is one of the oldest universities in the country.